 About TCL

-Clerkship rotations mark the beginning of future physicians’ ‘firsts’ – the first time hearing a rare murmur, welcoming a newborn into the world, grieving the loss of a patient, saving a life, and an array of other experiences that are unique to medicine.
-The extent of novelty can become overwhelming.
+Clerkship rotations mark the beginning of future physicians’ ‘firsts’—the first time hearing a rare murmur, welcoming a newborn into the world, grieving the loss of a patient, saving a life, and an array of other experiences that are unique to medicine.
+Although thrilling, the extent of novelty can become overwhelming.
 In each institution, there is a space of escape to comprehend the occurrences of the day: the clerk lounge.
-With its unattractive sofas and outdated coffee machines, it serves as a place of solace and connection with others who share the experience.
+With its unattractive sofas and semi-functional coffee machines, it serves as a place of solace and connection with others who understand.

 – R